• Skip to primary navigation

 This Instant Pot chicken stew with potatoes is a meal unto itself.
 Below are some suggestions for toppings and sides that complement the dish nicely.

-Toast Try making this Air Fryer Toast recipe, which also includes instructions for crostini and croutons!
+Toast or Bread Try making this air fryer toast recipe, which also includes instructions for crostini and croutons!
+This garlic naan bread is also a delicious option.

 Hot Sauce Add a dash of hot sauce to this stew for a little heat!
 This Pineapple Habanero Sauce recipe is my personal favorite.